 Kangaroo Creek Track

-One of the less trodden trails in the park, this one is really only suited to those looking for a challenge.
+This trail, one of the less trodden in the park, is really only suited to those looking for a challenge.
 It’s a roughly made out track so great for working on your navigation skills and an alternative to the well-formed routes described above.

 Tip: Take a quick detour to Peach Trees Trig Station for stunning Port Hacking views.